MicrosoftDocs/win32/desktop-src/DevNotes/determining-if-msn-is-in-the-signin-state.md

 ---
-Description: The following code example shows the usage of a mutex object to determine if MSN Explorer is signed in. ms.assetid: ec52a61c-9d2c-4327-977b-fb13d042bc37
+description: The following code example shows the usage of a mutex object to determine if MSN Explorer is signed in. ms.assetid: ec52a61c-9d2c-4327-977b-fb13d042bc37
 title: Determining if MSN Is in the Sign-in State ms.topic: article